kinnison/rust-workshop/session-07.md

 filesystem implementations, that could be very powerful and yet compile down to exactly the code it needs to.

-Or you could instead take a trait object - that is either a borrow of a trait or a boxed trait object, and you have a single set of code which uses dynamic dispatch to talk to however many filesystem implementations there end up being.
+Or you could instead take a trait object - that is either a borrow of a `dyn Trait` or a `Box<dyn Trait>`, and you have a single set of code which uses dynamic dispatch to talk to however many filesystem implementations there end up being.

 This is faster to compile because it only need compile your database once